 As opposed to digital records, electronic records are those solely for use within computer systems.
 They aren’t intended to represent actual documents, and they often include such items as digital purchase receipts, images, emails, electronic inventories, etc.

-Diving into the Differences between Digital and Electronic Records
+Comparing Digital and Electronic Records

 1. Origins of the Records:

-Digital Records: These are digitized versions of physical documents or documents originally created in a digital format.
+- Digital Records: These are digitized versions of physical documents or documents originally created in a digital format.
 This could be a scanned paper form or a Word document created on a computer.

-Electronic Records: These records are born and exist solely within computer systems.
+- Electronic Records: These records are born and exist solely within computer systems.
 They are typically system-generated or user input data in databases or other electronic systems.

 2. Accessibility:

-Digital Records: They can be easily accessed, viewed, and shared, regardless of the device used.
+- Digital Records: They can be easily accessed, viewed, and shared, regardless of the device used.
 They are usually portable and flexible for use.

-Electronic Records: These often require specific software or systems to access and utilize, like databases, and are less easily portable outside of those systems.
+- Electronic Records: These often require specific software or systems to access and utilize, like databases, and are less easily portable outside of those systems.

 3. Interaction and Usability:

-Digital Records: These are often more static, used primarily for viewing or sharing.
+- Digital Records: These are often more static, used primarily for viewing or sharing.
 Though they can be edited using appropriate software, they are frequently used as-is.

-Electronic Records: They are dynamic, and users can interact with them, processing, analyzing, or manipulating the data within.
+- Electronic Records: They are dynamic, and users can interact with them, processing, analyzing, or manipulating the data within.

 4. Utilization in Business Processes:

-Digital Records: They are commonly used for record keeping, communication, and are often the end-product of business processes.
+- Digital Records: They are commonly used for record keeping, communication, and are often the end-product of business processes.

-Electronic Records: These are critical for automated and data-driven processes.
+- Electronic Records: These are critical for automated and data-driven processes.
 They are integral to systems like customer relationship management (CRM) systems, enterprise resource planning (ERP) systems, and more.

-By understanding these differences, you can optimize your record keeping and document management processes, leveraging the strengths of both digital and electronic records as needed.
+By understanding these differences, you can optimize your record-keeping and document management processes, leveraging the strengths of both digital and electronic records as needed.

 Digital and electronic records management is vital since it helps make your electronic data accessible.
 If it’s locked away in a database or server, it’s not particularly visible, and it would thus be easy to overlook when making important decisions.